MohsenSabet/Project-Management/README.md

-# IT Project Management Course Project
+# IT Project Management Project
+# SenecaSync App Development

 ## Overview
 This repository contains the comprehensive documentation and files related to the IT Project Management course project, showcasing the practical application of project management fundamentals within an IT context.
 The repository includes a business case, lessons learned, milestone reports, final project report, presentation, project charter plan, risk management table, WBS dictionary, and WBS files.